yuxinxu77/AC215_DataPets/README.md

 **Language Models**:

-Seq2Seq
-Attention & Self-attention
-Transformers
-Transfer learning
-SOTA models - some flavor of BERT
-Language models
-Question answering models
-Dialog models

 The next task was creating a persona of the dog that the user has searched and allow users to ask more information regarding the dog by directly chatting with the persona.
-To implement a baseline model, we used the BERT question and answering model, which was trained on the Stanford Question Answering Dataset (SQuAD) [4].
+To implement a baseline model, we used the BERT question and answering model, which was trained on the Stanford Question Answering Dataset (SQuAD).
 We will provide sample questions and reference text to the model and let the model predict the start and end token of a “span” of text which acts as the output answer.
-We followed the main steps from Shivas’ notebook in 2021 ComputeFest [5] and the tutorial by Chris McCormmick.
+We followed the main steps from Shivas’ notebook in 2021 ComputeFest and the tutorial by Chris McCormmick.
+We then decided to try generative-based language models, GPT2 for question and answering tasks.
+We fine-tuned the GPT2 model with specific context on which the dogs were based.
+The resulting Q&A outputs are quite good, and we displayed some of the examples.
+For further details, refer to [Milestone3_DataPets](https://github.com/yuxinxu77/AC215_DataPets/tree/main/submissions/milestone3_DataPets).

-Notebook to App:
-Workshop will be an in-depth tutorial on bringing code from notebooks to self contained environments.
-Will cove r different options for python environments with a primary focus on containerized development.
+**Containerized Development**:

 Our App requires our deployment of the following containers

-API container
-Frontend
+`API container` - where we currently have all CV related models for segmentation, creating embeddings and returning embeddings search.
+We also plan to include our GPT2 language model into this section soon.

+`Deployment` - where the Data Pets app is deployed using ansible in GCP instance.

+`Frontend-React` - where the frontend appearance of the app will be ran including the model's output of similar dogs interface.
+We will also include th